-Keep the default No for “Sets disabled?” and create metadata maps only for those sets which you wish to synchronize with WorldCat.
-If you never create a metadata map or don't setup a sync, then the sets won't be loaded.
+Create metadata maps only for those sets you want to synchronize with WorldCat.
+If you never create a metadata map or don't set up a sync, then the sets won't be loaded.

 Can I create a collection description in Gateway?

-The Gateway will utilize information provided by your OAI repository in the setDescription field to create a collection description in WorldCat.
-A collection description allows users to put your collection in context.
+The Gateway will use the information provided by your OAI repository in the setDescription field to create a collection description in WorldCat.
+A collection description allows end users to put your collection in context.

-Most of the time.
 The Gateway has a feature to allow you to control the “material type icon” from data in your source records.
-It also has a prefix/suffix feature to allow you to “append” constant data to existing source metadata fields.
-In the latest Gateway release, OCLC has added a constant data capability to the Gateway.
-This feature allows you to supply collection level data that is applied to each metadata record uploaded for a collection
+It also has a prefix/suffix feature to allow you to append constant data to existing source metadata fields, and a constant data feature to allow you to supply collection-level data to be applied to each metadata record uploaded for a collection.

 Can one source metadata field be mapped to multiple WorldCat.org display fields?

 Yes.
-The Gateway’s Edit Metadata Map page allows you to “add” a mapping for a source metadata field which creates multiple mappings for the field.
-Using the “replace” capability on the Edit Metadata Map page allows you to re-map a single field to a single new display location.
+The Gateway’s Edit Metadata Map page allows you to add a mapping for a source metadata field and create multiple mappings for the field.
+Using the replace capability on the Edit Metadata Map page allows you to remap a single field to a single new display location.

 Can I tell the Gateway how to display a thumbnail for my digital content?